Terradue/app-package-training-bids23/docs/cwl-workflow/exec-cloud-native.md

 ### Goal

-Run the `app-water-body-cloud-native.1.0.0.cwl` Application Package using `cwltool`.
+Run the `app-water-body-cloud-native.1.0.0.cwl` released application package using `cwltool`.

 ### Step 1 - Configure the workspace